khldhashimi/imvotenet/pointnet2/pointnet2_modules.md

 # **PointnetFPModule**
 ## **Purpose and Usage of fp1 and fp2 (Feature Propagation Layers)**
-see paper: PointNet++: Deep Hierarchical Feature Learning on Point Sets in a Metric Space The SA layers (sa1 through sa4) act as an encoder.
+see paper: PointNet++: Deep Hierarchical Feature Learning on Point Sets in a Metric Space.
+The SA layers (sa1 through sa4) act as an encoder.
 They progressively downsample the point cloud, moving from many points with simple features to few points with very rich, abstract, and contextual features.
 For example, sa4 has only 256 points, but each one has a 256-dimensional feature vector that understands a large region of the original point cloud.

 However, for many tasks like semantic segmentation or voting (as in VoteNet), you need to make a prediction for a much larger number of points, not just the 256 abstract ones.
 This is where the Feature Propagation (fp) layers come in.
 They act as a decoder.